Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling a bug for hours,  **`git commit -m "WIP: about to unleash the hounds of debugging"`**.
-This way, even if your code implodes (and let's be honest, it sometimes will), you've got a clean checkpoint to fall back on.
-Think of it as your digital "oops" button.
+- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
+You're not the first person to stare blankly at a cryptic error message.
+Chances are, someone's already written a witty Stack Overflow answer (and a solution) that'll save you a mountain of frustration—and maybe even inspire a better programmer joke.

 ---

-### 📅 Last Updated: 2024-12-06 04:12
+### 📅 Last Updated: 2024-12-06 08:13

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!